vleerapp/Vleer/README.md

 # Vleer Rewrite

 This is a full rewrite of Vleer with the same stack but cleaned up.
-Also this time functionality has priority before even considering the design!
+And with proper rust implementations.